 Other states have begun to prepare for the summer extension, with a specific note of appreciation for the increased reimbursements, given the increase in food prices resulting from inflation.

 Fortunately for districts and administrators, some of the benefits from the school lunch waivers have been extended.
 Unfortunately, the free meal waivers were only extended through the summer.
 As such, directors have to be prepared to return to some pre-pandemic era procedures.
 School admins will still need to maintain some flexibility as they navigate supply chain shortages (and staffing shortages) and be prepared to pivot where needed.

 Payment processing for school districts can be a significant administrative burden.
-Thankfully, there are ways to alleviate that burden, including working with online payment providers.
+Thankfully, there are ways to alleviate that burden, including working with cashless school payment systems.
 At Vanco, we pride ourselves on working with school districts to provide high-quality service at affordable prices.
 Contact us today for more information.